-The Energy Institute hosts a series of seminars led by researchers and students working at the Institute.
+The Colorado State University Energy Institute hosts a series of Energy and Environment Seminar Series led by researchers and students working at the Institute.
 The series brings together members of the Institute to learn about each other’s research, ask questions, and discover commonalities between different fields of study.

 Each seminar features a member of a different research team, who presents about his or her project, the motivation behind it, and its results.
 The series explores a range of topics that Energy Institute researchers focus on, such as methane leak sensing, natural gas engine emissions, and environmental responses to climate change.

 - Oxidation degradation and regeneration on natural gas engines